 Key Technical Components include:

-Our method achieves superior performance across multiple cellular imaging datasets, demonstrating significant improvements in both image generation quality and biological relevance.
+Our method achieves strong performance across multiple cellular imaging datasets, demonstrating significant improvements in both image generation quality and biological fidelity.

 Our results demonstrate significant improvements: